jphastings/mela-recipes/README.md

 // Recipe number: 2
 ```

-You can standardize the Recipe file with a call to `Stanadrdize()`.
+You can standardize the Recipe file with a call to `Standardize()`.
 This performs three stanadrdizations:

-- Pulls an ISBN, page & recipe numbers from the _Notes_ field, if present in the form `_9781234512345, p.123-125, 2nd` to represent the book with ISBN 9781234512345, optionally on pages 123 to 125, optionally the 2nd recipe on that first page (see [ISBN Extension](#isbn-extension) for more).
+- Pulls an ISBN, page & recipe numbers from the _Notes_ field, if present in the form `9781234512345, p.123-125, 2nd` to represent the book with ISBN 9781234512345, optionally on pages 123 to 125, optionally the 2nd recipe on that first page (see [ISBN Extension](#isbn-extension) for more).
 Changes the recipe's ID to reference this book.
 - Converts any images to be maximum 1024x1024px, and in WebP format.
 - For books with an ISBN, retrieves the book title from the [OpenLibrary](https://openlibrary.com) and sets the 'link' field of the recipe to be the title of the book.

 ## Extensions